densechen/AReLU/README.md

 python main.py --cuda
 ```

-We will plot the Continuous Error Bars with ploty and save it as a html file under `results` folder.
+We plot the Continuous Error Bars with ploty and save it as a html file under `results` folder.
 A json file which records same static data is also generated and saved under `results`.

 Training loss (visualzie on visdom: [http://localhost:8097/](http://localhost:8097/)):